 This is not usually the fault of the organizations themselves, who struggle to gather enough funding to keep the lights on.
 It’s the double standard that non-profits, particularly those who work with the most marginalized people in a community, are expected to rely heavily on goodwill.
 (I have a lot more to say about this, but not today.)

 I’m not saying that you should never attend another useless committee meeting (although: CAN YOU IMAGINE?) or go on strike at your non-profit.
-Every job requires you to eat a shit sandwich some of the time.
-You need to decide what kind of work is worth that particular flavour of shit sandwich.
+Any job you choose will make you eat a shit sandwich now and again.
+You need to decide what kind of work is worth that flavour of shit sandwich.
 But if you have an outrageous workload and you keep saying yes to more?
 You need to take a hot minute to figure some things out.

 Women are particularly prone to saying yes to everything like it’s their job.
 We say yes to things we have zero interest in doing and/or zero time to do.
 We do this because we think we have to, or because we think that we’ll disappoint the person asking us.
 We want to please, to acquiesce, to make peace.
 Setting aside for a moment the fact that we’re socialized to behave this way, it’s admirable to want to want to please others and to keep the peace.
 Well, mostly it is – until it depletes us.